noahphillips/CV/README.md

 ## Recent Works

-#### Juniper Networks
+#### John McNeil Studio Limited Edition

-*front-end developer on [juniper.net](http://www.juniper.net) for [JohnMcneil Studio](http://www.johnmcneilstudio.com)*
+*front-end developer on [jmslimitededition.com](https://www.jmslimitededition.com/) for [JohnMcneil Studio](http://www.johnmcneilstudio.com)*

-* Responsible for building responsive HTML components from PSD files for deadline-based hand-off to Juniper’s dev team.
+* Objective: Convert a WordPress site into a flat file CMS site using the [Grav](https://getgrav.org/) CMS.
+Refactor all the code in the process.
-* Lead developer during QA as the code base stabilized and matured
+* Front End lead responsible for mark-up, layout, interactive implementation, build tools, task runners and customized CMS
-* Stack: git, node/npm, grunt, sass, js, [zetzer html templating](https://github.com/brainshave/zetzer), [handlebars](https://github.com/wycats/handlebars.js)
+* Stack: git, node/npm, gulp and laravel mix, sass, js, [twig html templates](http://twig.sensiolabs.org/), yaml for hooking up the CMS

 The first iteration of the site was built using [grunt](https://github.com/gruntjs/grunt) as our task runner for compiling the js modules, sass modules, and html templates.
 We’ve since moved the codebase to a framework called [Fabricator](https://github.com/fbrctr/fabricator) which uses HandleBars for html templating and [glup](https://github.com/gulpjs/gulp) for task running and compilation.
 [Fabricator](https://github.com/fbrctr/fabricator) includes an auto generated BootStrap-like style guide enabling much cleaner and clearer documentation for Juniper's dev team.

-#### Cleversafe
+#### Caledonia Spirits

 *front-end developer on [cleversafe.com](https://www.cleversafe.com/) for [JohnMcneil Studio](http://www.johnmcneilstudio.com)*